Log Home Insurance: Why It Costs More & How to Find Coverage

 Pincher's Pro Tip

 Keep a maintenance log.
 Document every inspection, repair, staining, and chinking job with dates and photos.
-Insurers who can see a consistent maintenance record are more likely to offer better rates and less likely to dispute claims related to wood deterioration.
+Insurers who see a consistent maintenance record are more likely to offer better rates and less likely to dispute claims related to wood deterioration.

-For older log homes that haven't been maintained consistently, be aware that insuring an older home comes with its own set of underwriting hurdles — and log homes face even more scrutiny than standard aged properties.
+For older log homes that haven't been maintained consistently, be aware that insuring an older home comes with its own set of underwriting hurdles, and log homes face even more scrutiny than standard aged properties.

 Fire Prevention & Defensible Space